 1916 — Saint Crispin’s Chapel was added to Saint Joseph-the-Carpenter as a memorial to Anson Tennant, thought to have been lost on the Lusitania.
 The crypt beneath the chapel served as a Tennant family mausoleum.

-1918 — Influenza Pandemic: the former Episcopal School was used as a hospital and quarantine facility, and a special section of The Shades was set aside for burials.
+1918 — Influenza Pandemic: the former Episcopal School was used as a hospital and quarantine facility, and a special section of The Shades was set aside for burial of influenza deaths.

 1919-1920 — Construction of Asbury Methodist Episcopal church (later Asbury UMC).

 19xx — The Archers, a Double-A baseball team is organized and a baseball field established at the fairgrounds. • Northwest Iowa Normal signed a coöperative arrangement with the Fennimore County Fair board to share athletic facilities on the fairgrounds.

 1936 — Anson Tennant was discovered living in the Basque Country of Northern Spain and reunited with his Iowa family.